 5. LABOUR STANDARDS

-We only work with brands that as well as having stand-out social or environmental impact meet the following minimum labour standards:
+We only work with brands that as well as having stand-out social or environmental impact have systems in place that are designed to ensure the following minimum labour standards are met:

 - No use of child labour

 - Legal labour contracts